gzninja/kbc-mstools/README.md

 # kbc-mstools

-Tools used to help manage KBC environment components
+This repo is used to store tools created to automate Microsoft related technologies for Killer Bee Consulting.